-Over the years, there have been a lot of fantastic publications, posters, case reports and articles produced by members of the team in the Emergency Department.
-The aim of this page is to provide a platform for some of this work and to recognise the contribution our Emergency Department (ED) has made to the wider Emergency Medicine (EM) community.
+Over the years, there have been a lot of fantastic publications, posters, case reports and articles produced by members of the team in DREEAM and the Nottingham University Hospitals Emergency Department.
+The aim of this page is to provide a platform for some of this work and to recognise the contribution our colleagues have made to the wider Emergency Medicine (EM) community.

-If any member of staff has something that they would like to showcase on this page, please contact Dreeam.Digital@nuh.nhs.uk and we will be delighted to upload it.
+If you are a colleague and wish to showcase a piece of work on this page, please contact Dreeam.Digital@nuh.nhs.uk and we will be delighted to upload it.

 One excellent way of getting your work published on an international forum is by submitting a clinical case or single-best-answer to RCEMLearning.
 The templates for both of these can be found below with all the details you need for submission.
 It is not uncommon for work to be published within 2 weeks of submission, so it is the perfect way to quickly improve your portfolio in time for application to specialty training.
 One of our SpRs, Nick Tilbury is a member of the editorial team for the RCEMLearning clinical cases so feel free to email him (nicholas.tilbury@nhs.net) with any questions or drafts of cases that you need help with.